Skip to main content Skip to footer

 • special stockings to reduce the risk of blood clots

-• early mobilisation (i.e not staying in bed) to reduce the risk of blood clots and chest infection
+• staying active straight after surgery to reduce the risk of blood clots and chest infection

-• antibiotics to lower the risk of wound infection.
+• antibiotics to reduce to risk of wound infection.

 Before starting treatment, it is important that you consider stopping smoking to reduce the risk of infection and help you fully recovery after your treatment.

-Treatment for Cancer of Unknown Primary may lead to a number of side effects.
-You may not experience all of the side effects.
+Treatment for cancer of unknown primary may lead to several side effects.
+You may not experience all the side effects.
 Speak with your doctor if you have any questions or concerns about treatment side effects.

 Radiation Therapy for Unknown Primary Cancer

-For Cancer of Unknown Primary, radiation therapy may be used to treat the lymph nodes affected by cancer with or without the primary site(s) that it may likely have come from.
+For cancer of unknown primary, radiation therapy may be used to treat the lymph nodes affected by cancer with or without the primary site(s) that it may likely have come from.
 The most common approach for cancer of unknown primary is called external beam radiation.
-This is where the radiation is applied from outside of the body.
+This is where the radiation is applied from outside of the body and is non-invasive.

-This is when radiation therapy is used on its own without surgery.
-Definitive radiation therapy may be targeted to one side of the neck area (unilateral), containing the cancerous lymph nodes, or both sides of the throat (bilateral) to treat all possible areas of primary cancer.
+• Definitive radiation therapy: This is when radiation therapy is used on its own to clear the cancer without surgery.
+Definitive radiation therapy is targeted to one side of the neck area (unilateral), containing the cancerous lymph nodes, and one side (unilateral) or both sides of the throat (bilateral) to treat all possible areas of primary cancer.
 Typically, radiation therapy is delivered daily (but not on weekends) over 7 weeks.
-Chemotherapy may be added to the radiation therapy (chemoradiation)
+Chemotherapy may be given at the same time as the radiation therapy (concurrent chemoradiation), sometimes once per week or once every few weeks during the 7 weeks of radiotherapy.

-This is when radiation therapy is given after surgery and is used as an additional treatment to kill any cancer that may not have been removed during surgery.
-Adjuvant radiation therapy may also be given in combination with chemotherapy (called chemoradiation).
+• Adjuvant radiation therapy: This is when radiation therapy is given after surgery and is used as an additional treatment to clear any cancer that may not have been removed during surgery.
+Adjuvant radiation therapy may also be given in combination with chemotherapy (concurrent chemoradiation).

 How do I prepare for Radiation Therapy?

-• Radiation therapy is a precise treatment.
-In order to make sure, that the cancer is covered by the treatment, you will need to be very still during the treatment, usually for about five minutes.
-A radiation therapy mask that is made to fit perfectly to your shape, will be put on you during each treatment to help the machine target where the cancer is.
+• Mask-making and simulation: Radiation therapy is a precise treatment.
+To make sure, that the cancer is covered by the treatment and to minimise dose to normal structures, you will need to be very still during the treatment, usually for about five minutes.
+A radiation therapy mask that is made to fit perfectly to your shape, will be put on you during each treatment to minimise movement while the treatment machine targets where the cancer is.

 • You will have a planning CT scan (and sometimes other scans) with the mask on.
-Your radiation oncologist and radiation therapists will use these scans with all your other clinical information to develop a radiation therapy plan just for you (a personalised plan).
-Your plan will be checked by the radiation therapy and radiation oncology physics team before it is ready to be used for your treatment.
+Your radiation oncologist and radiation therapists will use these scans with all your other clinical information to develop a radiation therapy plan just for you (a personalised plan) based on your own internal anatomy and cancer size and location.
+Your individual plan will go through several quality checks by the radiation therapy and radiation oncology physicist team before it is ready to be used for your treatment.
 This whole process can take approximately 2-3 weeks.

-You might need to have some of your teeth taken out, this will depend on the area being treated and the dose of radiation therapy.
+• Teeth and mouth care: You might need to have some of your teeth taken out, this will depend on the area being treated and the dose of radiation therapy.
 It is important to take out any broken or infected teeth before radiation therapy.
-Taking out unhealthy teeth after radiation therapy can cause problems with the jaw bone.
-Further information about removing teeth and what to expect before and after the operation is available here.
+Taking out unhealthy teeth after radiation therapy can cause problems with the jawbone.

-• Gastrostomy tube (sometimes called a PEG tube): this type of tube is inserted through your abdominal wall into your stomach, with part of the tube staying outside the stomach.
-A syringe can be attached to the tube to give you food this way if needed.
-The tube is inserted using a camera through the mouth into the stomach (gastroscopy) or using a CT scanner to guide insertion directly through the skin.
-If a PEG tube is needed, your doctor will organise this before starting your radiation therapy.
+• Gastrostomy tube (sometimes called a PEG tube or RIG tube): this type of tube is inserted through your abdominal wall into your stomach, with part of the tube staying outside the stomach.
+A syringe can be attached to the tube to give you food and medications this way if needed.
+The tube is inserted using a camera through the mouth into the stomach (gastroscopy) or using a CT scanner to guide insertion directly through the skin (radiologically inserted gastrostomy, RIG).
+If a PEG or RIG tube is needed, your doctor will organise this before or close to the start of your radiation therapy.

 Side Effects